stephank/docker-archlinux/README.md

 The images aim to be as plain and no-thrills as possible, what you'd get from `pacstrap`.
 This does not mean they are small, however.
-The `latest` image weights in at about 300 MB, which is 6 times `ubuntu:latest` at the time of writing.
+The `latest` image weights in at about 100 MB, which is twice `ubuntu:latest` at the time of writing.

 However, these images can make very convenient prototype, test and build